 As many of you know, I started my career in residential land development first as a broker and later as a principal.
 During that time I built my fair share of residential land development Excel pro formas, modeling returns and forecasting cash flows for my clients and investor partners.

 I’ve since transitioned into the institutional side of commercial real estate investments and don’t have opportunities to model these types of deals any more, but I nonetheless still possess the skills to pound out a quick land development model in Excel when necessary.
-Over the last few months, I’ve received several requests to put out a back-of-the-envelope model for developers of single-family lots so this past weekend I put something together and thought I’d share it with you today.

 You might also like my single family home construction pro forma for home builders.

-BOE Land Development Model – What’s Under the Hood?
+Back-of-the-Envelope Land Development Model – What’s Under the Hood?

 This is a basic, back-of-the-envelope model for quickly calculating the potential returns and/or estimating the land value of a prospective project.
 The model spits out a summary of the estimated internal rate of return and equity multiple for the project, both on an unlevered and levered basis based on various assumptions.
 It also calculates equity required, with or without financing, as well as calculates the absolute equity at risk (equity in before entitlements).